josephclaytonhansen/turnroot/docs/editor/unit_class_editor.rst

 This list may not match yours, by the way; you can disable Command and Endurance entirely in the game options.
 (Read about why you would do that in :doc:`game_options`)

-Regardless, there's only one stat that must be higher than 0 for the unit to work correctly: HP (health points).  **A unit with no maximum health is dead.** (Sounds obvious, I know.)
+There's only one stat that must be higher than 0 for the unit to work correctly: HP (health points).  **A unit with no maximum health cannot be in combat/gain support/do anything.**

 **Stat caps** lets you set the maximum amount this unit can have of each stat.
 If you hadn't guessed from the (if enabled), this can be turned on or off in the game options.